 Introduction

-This Week 2 is focused on "Turn on Multi-Factor Authentication (MFA)."
+This Week focused on the second cybersecurity behavior: "Turn on Multi-Factor Authentication (MFA)."
 A password alone isn't enough to fully secure your online accounts.
 Activating MFA greatly reduces your chances of being hacked.
 Be sure to enable MFA on all accounts that support it, particularly for email, social media, and financial platforms.
-At CUNY, Microsoft MFA already serves as an additional layer of cybersecurity protection when accessing your Microsoft Office 365 account and for secure remote access to CUNY network resources.

 Helpful Cybersecurity Tips